openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/prevent_default_serviceaccount_usage/README.md

 Generating a dedicated service account per micro service is a common security practice for developers.
 Creating a service account per micro service provides more control over the pod's permissions and audit logs, without affecting other micro services.

+`This policy has been tested on openshift cluster & oc client version 4.6.9`

 The required procedure to deploy the policy:

 1. Add the subscription for the gatekeeper operator